 It is important to read and understand the entire Technical Procedure publication prior to performing any maintenance, service, repair, or rebuild of the product.
-The information in this publication contains parts lists, safety information, product specifications, features, proper maintenance, service, repair and rebuild instructions for SOFTEK suspension with STEERTEK NXT axles.
+The information in this publication contains parts lists, safety information, product specifications, features, proper maintenance, service, repair and rebuild instructions for the STEERTEK NXT axle.